 - the formatting of headings is standardized (i.e., removed); basic formatting is applied through coding

-- inconsistent use of italics on statute names, Latin terms, book titles, etc. is standardized on the quotation's prevailing style
+- inconsistent use of italics on case names, statute names, Latin terms, book titles, etc. is standardized on the quotation's prevailing style

 parenthetical commas around abbreviations of judges' titles are deleted